Call for short-term visiting scholars

 - An effort will be made to distribute funding amongst different hosts – we do not expect to support more than one application from host per year.

-Applications are accepted on a rolling basis, with the first decisions being made after Feb 15th, 2018.
+Applications are accepted on a rolling basis.
 We expect to have funds for about 3-6 awards in 2018.
 If you are a scholar interested in visiting, please first identify and contact a potential host at CCBB.
 Prior collaboration with the host is not required.
-Applications should be submitted by the potential host by email to email@example.com.
+Applications should be submitted by the potential host by email to firstname.lastname@example.org.
 They should include:

 - Name of host and of visiting scholar